Qualys/community/README.md

 # Important

-Qualys community open source scripts.
+This directory contains Qualys community open source scripts.
+The sample code demonstrates the functionality of the QualysGuard API.
+Several sample scripts are provided to show how to use API features to perform network security audits and vulnerability management.

 These scripts are unsupported and are provided as proof-of-concept only.Scripts options and details are availalable via `--help`.